Patient activation FAQs

 You can find out more about patient activation in The King’s Fund ‘Supporting people to manage their health’ report.

 In England, more than 15 million people have a long-term condition (LTC).
-According to the King’s Fund report, this group tend to be heavy users of the health service, accounting for at least 70 percent of all NHS spend but are likely to spend less than 1 percent of their time in contact with health professionals.
+This group tend to be heavy users of the health service, accounting for at least 70 percent of all NHS spend but are likely to spend less than 1 percent of their time in contact with health professionals.
 The rest of the time is spent with their carers, their families or managing on their own as ‘experts by experience’.
 People with long-term conditions manage their health on a daily basis, but may need additional help to develop their confidence in fulfilling their role as a self-manager.

-A growing body of evidence emphasises the importance of effective self-management of long-term conditions.
-According to another King’s Fund report, people who recognise that they have a key role in self-managing their condition (and have the skills and confidence to do so) experience better health outcomes.
-Yet, the ability of people to successfully self-care and stay well at home can vary considerably from person to person.
-People with LTCs and their carers need to be better equipped to manage their own condition(s).
+A growing body of evidence emphasises the importance of effective self-management of long-term conditions (LTCs).
+People who recognise that they have a key role in self-managing their condition (and have the skills and confidence to do so) experience better health outcomes.
+Yet the ability of people to successfully self-care and stay well at home can vary considerably from person to person.
+People with LTCs and their carers need to be better supported to manage their own condition(s).

 Evidence shows that people with higher levels of knowledge, skills and confidence experience better health, have better outcomes, report better experience of care, engage in healthier behaviours, and have fewer episodes of emergency care that leads to lower costs for the NHS.
 A study found that less activated patients had 8 percent higher costs in the base year and 21 percent higher costs in the following year than more activated patients.
 Evidence has also shown that when patients are fully informed about their options and outcomes, they choose fewer treatments, reducing the gap between what they want and what doctors think they want, decreasing the risks of silent misdiagnosis.

 This has the potential to reduce the pressure on NHS services, improve quality and ensure that resources are focussed on those patients with the most complex health needs.